StockSharp/AlgoTrading/API/3901-4000/3921_GTerminal/README.md

 is required.
 * The strategy relies solely on market orders (`BuyMarket`, `SellMarket`) just like the MQL4 script, which used market orders to emulate pending line execution.
-* There is no Python implementation; only the C# version is provided in this package.
+* Implementations are available in both C# and Python.